-Note: 24-hr profile is based on mean hourly concentration of ground-level ozone and NO2 recorded at the monitoring stations of Bengaluru for month of May in 2024 and 2025.
+Note: 24-hrpro file is based on mean hourly concentration of ground-level ozone and NO2 recorded at the monitoring stations of Bengaluru for month of May in 2024 and 2025.
 Data till 31 May 2025.
 Source: CSE analysis of CPCB real time data.

-Ozone builds up during other seasons: In Bengaluru, ozone formation occurs during both winter and
+Ozone builds up during other seasons: In Bengaluru, ozone formation occurs during both winter and summer, but conditions during cold, sunny winter mornings with stagnant air are particularly conducive to ozone build-up.

 However, this year's data reveals a significant shift with ozone concentrations during the spring season (February to April) have shown a 31 per cent increase compared to the same period last year.
 This points to a growing trend of early-season ozone formation, driven by warmer temperatures, intensified solar radiation, and possibly changing precursor emission patterns.
-(See Graph 9: Monthly variation in ground-level ozone in Bengaluru (2022-25)).
+(See Graph 9: Monthlyvariationinground-levelozone in Bengaluru (2022-25)).